Dr. Joseph D. Calabrese

 Prior to this, I was a Clinical Fellow in Psychology at Harvard Medical School, where I worked with patients at the Behavioral Medicine Program of the Cambridge Hospital.
 During this clinical fellowship, I received advanced training in hypnosis, biofeedback, mind/body medicine, and cognitive-behavioral therapy.

-I have published in the areas of medical anthropology, psychological anthropology, clinical psychology, severe mental illness and diverse approaches to therapeutic intervention.
+I have published in the areas of medical anthropology, psychological anthropology, clinical psychology, cultural psychology, severe mental illness and diverse approaches to therapeutic intervention.

 Calabrese, Joseph D. 2013.
 A Different Medicine: Postcolonial Healing in the Native American Church.
 New York: Oxford University Press.
 [DESCRIPTION]